williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 If a third-order analytic augmentation results in code that calls further queries of an LLM then the state of executions must be maintained by the caller and eventually halted, either by forcing termination or by using a lower order analytical augmentation.

-If a second-order analytic augmentation or above results in code that loops forever the state of executions must be maintained by the caller and eventually halted by forcing termination.
+Likewise, a second-order analytic augmentation or above could produce code that loops forever, so the state of executions must be maintained by the caller and eventually halted by forcing termination.

 First-order and zeroth-order analytical augmentations will halt on their own.